 - Case 2: x is left higher.
 Therefore, the new node was inserted in the left subtree of x.
-In this case, we have to move down two levels to the node w that roots the left subtree of x, to find the new root of the local tree where the rotation will take place. - This is called double right-left rotation because the transformation can be obtained in two steps by first rotating the subtree with root x to the right (so that w becomes the root), and then rotating the tree with root r to the left (moving w up to become the new root). - Note that after the rotation the heights have been restored to h+2 as they were before the rotation, so no other nodes of the tree need to be considered. - Some authors call this rotation double left rotation.
-The term double right-left that we use is more informative.
+In this case, we have to move down two levels to the node w that roots the left subtree of x. w will be the new root of the local tree that will result from the rotation operations. - In this case, to restore the AVL property, we have to do one right rotation at x (so that w becomes the parent of x), and one left rotation at r (moving w up to become the new root of the subtree). - We will call these two operations double right-left rotation at x and r. - Note that after the rotation the heights have been restored to h+2 as they were before the rotation, so no other nodes of the tree need to be considered.